 Introduction

-Supported by the United States Ambassadors Fund for Cultural Preservation (AFCP), the project aims to conserve important national heritage sites through proper inventory and a reliable database to promote people’s sense of ownership and appreciation for its cultural heritage.
-It would also encourage the people to value cultural heritage with a proper system of registration and designation of heritage sites.
+Supported by the United States Ambassadors Fund for Cultural Preservation (AFCP), this project aims to create a comprehensive inventory and database system for heritage sites in Bhutan.
+It promotes greater awareness, appreciation, and ownership of our cultural heritage, while encouraging people to value cultural heritage with a proper system of registration and designation of heritage sites.

 54